Broadcast Journalism covers both radio and television journalism training and it is aimed at those wishing to pursue a career in these industries.

 During the Easter period, you will go on work attachment to a UK broadcaster.

 Practical work includes the coverage of live events, such as the National Assembly for Wales, courts, council meetings, press conferences, sports and entertainment events and other news stories.

 Students are expected to generate their own stories during the course and to learn to construct their own radio and television features.

 Applications are now being accepted and considered.
-The deadline for receiving applications is 28th February 2015.
-Shortlisted candidates will be invited for interview in early April 2015.
+Shortlisted candidates will be invited for interview from early April 2015 onwards.